Fish as food

 Many species of fish are caught by humans and consumed as food in virtually all regions around the world.
 Their meat has been an important dietary source of protein and other nutrients in the human diet.

 The English language does not have a special culinary name for food prepared from fish like with other animals (as with pig vs. pork), or as in other languages (such as Spanish pez vs. pescado).
 In culinary and fishery contexts, fish may include so-called shellfish such as molluscs, crustaceans, and echinoderms; but, more expansively, seafood covers both fish and other marine life used as food.

 Since 1961, the average annual increase in global apparent food fish consumption (3.2 percent) has outpaced population growth (1.6 percent) and exceeded the increase in consumption of meat from all terrestrial animals except poultry (4.9 percent), both combined (2.8 percent) and individually (bovine, ovine, porcine, et cetera).
 In per capita terms, food fish consumption has grown from 9.0 kg in 1961, to 20.2 kg in 2015, at an average rate of about 1.5 percent per year.
 The expansion in consumption has been driven not only by increased production, but also by a combination of many other factors, including reduced wastage, better utilization, improved distribution channels and growing consumer demand, linked with population growth, rising disposable incomes and urbanization.

 Europe, Japan and the United States together accounted for 47 percent of the world's total food fish consumption in 1961, but only about 20 percent in 2015.
 Of the global total of 149 million tonnes in 2015, Asia consumed more than two-thirds (106 million tonnes at 24.0 kg per capita), while Oceania and Africa consumed the lowest share.
 The shift is the result of structural changes in the sector, and the growing role of Asian countries in fish production in particular, as well as a significant gap between the economic growth rates of the world's more mature fish markets and those of many increasingly important emerging markets around the world, particularly in Asia.

 Species

 Over 32,000 species of fish have been described, making them the most diverse group of vertebrates.
 In addition, there are many species of shellfish.
-However, only a small number of species are commonly eaten by humans.
+However, only about 20% of extant fish species are used by humans as food.